 Do this as part of your warm up before guitar practice to make the lick you are practicing feel easier and sound cleaner at faster speeds.

 Articulating the string more often with the pick helps to articulate hammer ons and pull offs that happen right after the picked note.
 This sets a benchmark for how articulate the notes need to sound.

 Watch the video to see this tip in action.

 After the benchmark is established, begin to pick the string less to challenge your fretting hand more.

-Maximizing power of your legato playing requires a high level of fretting hand finger independence.
+Maximizing power of your legato guitar playing requires a high level of fretting hand finger independence.
 When your fingers move independently of each other, you can play faster, cleaner and with a lot less effort.